Qiriazi family

-Kyrias family (Familja Qiriazi) were a prominent Albanian family from Manastir (today's North Macedonia).
+Qiriazi family (Familja Qiriazi) were a prominent Albanian family from Manastir (today's North Macedonia).
 They were educators, translators, publishers, and public figures of the Albanian National Awakening period.
 They are remembered for their activities in support of the consolidation of Albanian national awareness.
 They are also known, especially Gjerasim and Gjergj, for their role as early founders of the Albanian Evangelical Movement.